-Having an online presence is now a requirement for any business regardless of whether they sell products and services online or not.
+Having an online presence and to rank on Google are now requirements for any business regardless of whether they sell products and services online or not.
 But having a presence is not what determines their success.
-In order to rank on google, business owners must optimise their website for traffic.
-Most websites worldwide are built with WordPress as it is the most customisable and SEO Friendly.
-In this article we will take a look at how you can optimise your wordpress website for better ranking in Google’s search results.
+In order to rank on Google, business owners must optimize their website for traffic.
+Most websites worldwide are built with WordPress as it is the most customizable and SEO Friendly.
+In this article, we will take a look at how you can optimize your WordPress website for better ranking in Google’s search results.

 Internet Marketing for wordpress